ChloeRBrit/auto-annotated-portfolio/content/pages/index.md

       developer.
     subtitle: >-
       I’m balancing school with my passion projects, including a game I'm developing in my spare time.
-Dive into my journey below—you're sure to be impressed!
+I have other projects I'm working on too.
+Be sure to stay tuned as I'm going to be updating as I complete my journey!
     styles:
       self:
         height: auto